Ultimate Kimberly Real Estate Investing Guide for 2026

 Housing

-The rate of people owning their home in Kimberly is . of the state’s populace are homeowners, as are of the population nationwide.
+The rate of homeowners in Kimberly is . of the state's populace are homeowners, as are of the population nationally.

-The combined occupancy rate for houses and apartments in Kimberly is , at the same time the vacancy rate for these units is .
+The combined occupancy rate for single-family units and apartments in Kimberly is , while the unoccupied rate for these properties is .

 Housing Quick Stats